pranavek/CTF-Writeups/picoCTF/dont_use_client_side/README.md

 ## Solution

 Open the webiste and check the source of it.
 The login form has a submit button, which is invoking a JS method named `verify()`.
-This method is reading the password which user entered and checks if it's substring matches certain strings.
+This method is reading the password field and checks if its substring matches certain strings.
+Those string contains the flag.

 ```
 	if (checkpass.substring(0, split) == 'pico') {